10 Best Treks in Nepal in September (2026) — Weather, Routes & Tips.

 You don’t have to deal with the cold

-The temperature in the mountains is always below freezing level, making it really hard to enjoy the trek.
+The temperature in the mountains is always below freezing, making it really hard to enjoy the trek.
 But September is the time when both days and nights in the mountains are warm.
 The average temperature remains above 10 degrees Celsius even on the trekking path.
 The chance of snowfall in September is close to nil.
-Even Everest Base Camp Temperature in September is bearable.
+Even the Everest Base Camp Temperature in September is bearable.

 Less chance of high-altitude sickness